 You can find out more about our haiga and shahai courses here.

-Alan Summers is available for one-to-one tuition, in person, by email, post, telephone, Skype, or a combination of these.
+Alan Summers is available for one-to-one tuition, in person, by email, post, telephone, Skype/Zoom, or a combination of these.
 One-to-one sessions are tailored to suit you, either with Alan setting assignments, or simply giving feedback on your drafts of haiku, tanka or the other Japanese forms.

 We operate with a choice of a fixed-time rate, or alternatively offer a flexible account system, where one-to-one students can send as little or as much work as they like at any time.
 Any time paid for but not used will roll over and be held for the student's next session.